 Generally, students are supported for their careers at UW through a mixture of research assistantships (RAs), teaching assistantships (TAs), and fellowships.
 We are all but certain to have assistantships for all entering and continuing graduate students.
 These positions all provide a stipend and a tuition waver.
 Expectations for a 50% appointment are 20 hours of service per week.

 RAs are funded through the research grants held by members of the faculty.
-Students holding such positions participate in specified research projects; the total time commitment is 20 hours a week.
+Students holding such positions participate in specified research projects; the total time commitment depends on your FTE appointment, but is usually less than 30 hours a week.

 In addition, the Theodor Jacobsen Fund, named after a department Chair and member of the department from 1928 to 1971, was set up to support the research activities of UW graduate students.
 Applicants can request small grants from the Jacobsen Fund in order to subsidize professional travel, training, or publication costs.
 The departmental front office will accept completed applications until the first Friday of every quarter.
 Applications are available in pdf format.

 Financial support cannot be guaranteed, since the funding is partially based on research grants.
 However, support has been continuously available to all students making satisfactory progress toward their degrees during the normal academic calendar for as long as we can remember.
-Summer support is more limited, but has been available as needed in the recent past.
-Graduate students in the early years of the program are also encouraged to take summer positions at other institutions, in order to round out their education and make outside research contacts.
+Summer support is even more limited, but has been available as needed in the recent past.
+Historically, the department has not had any problems finding support for graduate students who choose to stay with the Department during the summer.
+Regardless, graduate students in the early years of the program are encouraged to take summer positions at other institutions, in order to round out their education and make outside research contacts.